benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 the login page, which are needed for mail client applications to work, and MUST be followed.

-The OAuth2 scope MUST include all services defined in this config file, so that a single user login is sufficient for all services.
+The OAuth2 scope MUST include all services defined in this configuration file, so that a single user login is sufficient for all services.
-The resulting refresh and access tokens MUST be valid for all services defined in the config file, including for all URL-based protocols like CalDAV and all TCP-based protocols like IMAP.
+The resulting refresh and access tokens MUST be valid for all services defined in the configuration file, including for all URL-based protocols like CalDAV and all TCP-based protocols like IMAP.